Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-security-network/step2/security2.md

 2. `nano (filename)` - Use to edit a file
 3. `docker build -t (image name) --build-arg (environment name)="(environment value)" .` - Use to build a docker image with an environment variable
 4. `docker image ls` - Use to call all the image that exist on machine
+5. `docker container ps -a` - Use to list all exist container
-5. `docker image rm (image name)` - Use to delete a docker image with a specifig name
+6. `docker image rm (image name)` - Use to delete a docker image with a specifig name
-6. `docker container rm (container name)` - Use to delete a docker container with a specifig container
+7. `docker container rm (container name)` - Use to delete a docker container with a specifig container

 All neccessary Dockerfile syntax